Today I'm reminding myself to make time to enjoy one of my winter hobbies: journaling!

 Pick up each book and ask yourself, "Have I read this yet?
 How long have I owned this unread book?
 Am I really going to read this book in the next six months?
 Is this a beautiful coffee table book, or a reference book I need to keep around?
 Is this a sentimental book?
 Did someone special give this to me?
 Is the flyleaf inscribed?"

-Donate books to the library; donate to charities that send books to the troops; mail books (if they are in good or very good condition, only) to AnySoldier.com penpals, or sell them on eBay's Half.com.
-You can also try selling them to a used bookstore near you, but don't expect to get more than a few dollars for a bag full.
+Donate books to the library; donate to charities that send books to the troops; mail books (if they are in good or very good condition, only) to AnySoldier.com penpals, or sell them on eBay or Etsy if you already have storefronts there.
+You can also try selling them to a used bookstore near you, but don't expect to get more than a few dollars for a bag full of books.

 Maybe some of your friends might be interested in a book or two of yours.
 Offer some books around, but don't make your book clutter someone else's problem too.